Xilinx-Wiki-Projects/ZCU102-Ethernet/ps_emio_eth_sgmii/README.md

 The Vivado project will be built in the `Hardware` directory.

-### **SDK**:
+### **Vitis**:

-To build the Baremetal Example Applications for this project, create a new SDK project in the `Software/SDK` directory.
-Once created, import the hardware definition file from your Vivado export location.
+To build the Baremetal Example Applications for this project, create a new Vitis workspace in the `Software/Vitis` directory.
+Once created, build a new platform project targeting your exported xsa file from Vivado.

 You can now create a new application project.
 Select `File > New > New Application Project`

-SDK offers several Ethernet-based example application projects which leverage the LwIP Library.
+Vitis offers several Ethernet-based example application projects which leverage the LwIP Library.
 These can be selected on the second page of the New Application Project dialogue.

 ### **PetaLinux**: